elliot-winch/Magnum-Opus/README.md

 Magnum Opus, an original card game for iOS.
 Magnum Opus is a melding, 'anti-deck buider' card game.

-Demo Version 1.2.1 is released!
+Final Class Version 1.3.1 is released!

 <h3>Melds in Magnum Opus:</h3>
 A meld is a group of cards that either are a run (a sequence of ascending cards e.g. 8♠, 9♥, 10♦ or have the same value (e.g. K♦, K♠, K♥).
 In Magnum Opus, melds of two cards are known as ‘half-melds’, and melds with three or more cards are ‘full-melds’.
 In other melding games, such as Rummy, a run is defined as a sequence of ascending cards of the same suit, but there is no such requirement in Magnum Opus.
 In fact, suit doesn’t matter at all - only value.